Prevention Educator

 • Create, review, and/or obtain approval for all student/staff evaluation tools, such as pre and post surveys.
 Distribute, collect, and provide same to CBI Project Director.

-• Retain all original and copies of pertinent records, information, documents, including on SharePoint.
+• Retain all original copies of pertinent records, information, documents, including on SharePoint.

 • Ensure that confidentiality of students is maintained.

-• Work with school staff to coordinate dates and times of presentations.
+• Work with Project Coordinator, school staff, and youth organization staff to schedule and coordinate dates, times, and locations of presentations.

-• Collaborate with Project Director and community leaders in developing outside activities, such as volunteer opportunities for participants.
+• Collaborate with community leaders and organizations in assisting students and partnering with organizations staff in developing outside activities for required community service/volunteer opportunities for participants.

-• Provide input and information to Project Director and leadership in regards to quality assurance, resolving problems, and potential program improvements.
+• Provide input and information to Project Director and leadership regarding quality assurance, resolving problems, and potential program improvements.

 • Serve as a liaison that promotes trust with students, parents, guardians, school staff, community leaders, CBI, and other stakeholders through email, phone calls, video meetings, personal interaction, and meetings in person.

-• Be part of the team or provide direct community and/or parent education workshops or educational digital/hard copy information.
+• Be part of the team or directly provide community and/or parent education workshops or educational digital/hard copy information.

-• May participate in the Breakfast of Champions team regarding potential or real grant program applications.
+• May participate in the CBI Breakfast of Champions team regarding sustainability, potential grant opportunities, and grant program applications.

 • Perform other duties as assigned or required.